LuJaWi/esp32-scanner/readme.md

 # Hardware

-The goal of this project is to use **widely available, easy-to-assemble components** to make it accessible for hobbyists and professionals alike.
+The goal of this project is to use **widely available, easy-to-assemble components**

 To lower the barrier to entry, I've avoided hardware that requires soldering wherever possible.
 While this might result in a slightly bulkier build, it should be easier to assemble and repair.